apjowen/workshops/version_control/level_1.md

     <img align="center" src="img/file-browser.png" width="60%">
 </p>

-3. Right-click in the File Browser window and click "New Folder."
+3. Right-click in the File Browser window and click "New Folder"
     - This will create a new folder where you can store your project files.
 <p align="center">
     <img align="center" src="img/new-folder.png" width="60%">